Architecture

 Forked dependencies

 httpcloak rides on four forks.
-Each one patches upstream to expose fingerprint-relevant knobs.
+Each one patches upstream to expose fingerprint-relevant knobs that the original libraries don't.

 | Fork | Upstream | What we changed |